Nights-Software/ns-docs/resources/ers.md

     -- This function handles the configured behaviour in your callout from callouts_config.lua after the configured timeout.
     -- So basically: You configure and code the ped behaviour and after a timeout they will perform a second stage of behaviour.
     ERS_PerformTimedActionOnPed(calloutDataClient, pedList)
+-- elseif calloutData.calloutId == 112 then
+    -- Space for the next callout.
 ```

 <!-- If you have any questions, ask the community!
 Nights Software does not provide support for custom callout creation, besides the documentation.